Zen and the Art of Motorcycle Maintenance: Gumption traps

-Types

 The narrator defines two types of gumption traps: setbacks, which he sees as arising from external/"exogenous" events, and hang-ups, which he describes as the product of internal/"endogenous" factors such as a poor fit between one's psychological state and the requirements of a project.

-Setbacks

 The nature of setbacks can vary considerably.
 For example, a minor setback might result from a minor injury.
 Worse setbacks include the lack of knowledge that a certain procedural action or condition is necessary for a project's success: If one attempts to keep working despite the lack of knowledge that this obstacle exists (let alone how to deal with it), one's lack of progress may prompt one to take long breaks from the project, to focus one's attention on other endeavors, or even to lose interest in the project altogether.
 Pirsig suggests preventing these kinds of gumption traps by being slow and meticulous, taking notes that might help later, and troubleshooting in advance (e.g., by laying out the requirements for one's project in logical and/or conceptual order and looking for procedural problems ranging from unaccounted-for prerequisites to gaps in one's instructions or plans).

-Hang-ups

 Hang-ups stem from internal factors that can get in the way of starting or completing a project.
 Examples of such hang-ups include anxiety, boredom, impatience, and the failure (often borne of excessive egotism) to realize that a) one might not have all the information necessary to succeed and/or b) certain aspects of the problem might be more or less important than one believes.
 Dealing with hang-ups can be as simple as reducing hyperfocus on a specific aspect of a problem by taking a short break from working on the problem or that specific aspect of it.

 Pirsig notes several aspects of hang-ups.